About the College Area Livability Task Force

 For the past eight years, conversations between the city and the colleges have led to a number suggestions to overcome challenges in neighborhoods surrounding Hobart and William Smith.
 On April 6, 2016, City Council resolved to create a new task force that will address livability issues in areas surrounding the colleges and to implement actions and facilitate solutions.

 “This represents the next step in City Council’s commitment to revitalization of Geneva’s neighborhoods and capitalizing on partnerships with our residents, HWS, and City Departments.
-We are excited to commence with this solutions-driven effort,” said City Manager, Matt Horn.
+We are excited to commence with this solutions-driven effort,” said former City Manager, Matt Horn.

 Who Is On The Task Force?